 Have you ever fallen for a handsome fellow with a beard?
 Or how about a little lady with a lush forest of hair on her chin?
 We’re talking about dogs, of course!
 Dogs with beards include some of the most popular dog breeds out there, as well as several lesser-known pedigrees.
 And those beards aren’t just there to look cute and catch kibble.
-Most bearded dogs were bred as hunters of small prey, like rodents, mice, and burrowing animals, per the American Kennel Club.
-The beards were there to protect their muzzles from defensive animal bites, as well as thorns, branches, and anything else a fearless pup might run into when he’s on the hunt.
+Most bearded dogs were bred as hunters of small prey, like rodents, mice and burrowing animals, per the American Kennel Club.
+The beards were there to protect their muzzles from defensive animal bites, as well as thorns, branches and anything else a fearless pup might run into when he’s on the hunt.

-Scottish terriers, or “Scotties” as they’re affectionately known, once earned their keep chasing down varmints in Scotland’s rugged terrain.
-Today, they’re better known for their quizzical expressions, shiny black fur, floor-sweeping coats, and distinctive mustaches and beards.
+Scottish terriers, or “Scotties,” as they’re affectionately known, are one of the most iconic dogs with beards.
+They once earned their keep chasing down varmints in Scotland’s rugged terrain.
+Today, they’re better known for their quizzical expressions, shiny black fur, floor-sweeping coats and distinctive mustaches and beards.
 While they don’t shed that much, they need regular grooming, including what’s called “hand-stripping”: the removal of their dead hairs by hand.
-All that facial hair can quickly turn into a soupy mess, so figure on frequent face-washing.
+All that facial hair can quickly turn into a soupy mess, so prepare for frequent face-washing.

 These sweet, sensitive canine souls come in two varieties: smooth or rough coat.
-Rough-coated Brussels Griffons—or Griffs for those in the know—sport a bushy beard that makes their otherwise flat faces look downright comical.
+Rough-coated Brussels griffons—or griffs, for those in the know—sport a bushy beard that makes their otherwise flat faces look downright comical.
 Their coats are usually trimmed short, leaving just the beard, which does require frequent washing.
 These intelligent dogs will bond with their humans and be loyal, long-lived pets.
-They need a moderate amount of exercise and are well-suited to apartment living.
+They need a moderate amount of exercise and are well suited to apartment living.

-With big personalities tucked into a small package, Lhasa Apso dogs are known not just for their long beards and mustaches but also for their long bangs and flowing, floor-sweeping coats.
-This luscious long coat evolved for protection from the harsh weather of Tibet, where these pups once served as pint-sized protectors of homes and palaces.
+With big personalities tucked into a small package, Lhasa apso dogs are known not just for their long beards and mustaches but also for their long bangs and flowing, floor-sweeping coats.
+This luscious long coat evolved for protection from the harsh weather of Tibet, where these pups once served as pint-size protectors of homes and palaces.
 Today, owning a Lhasa almost certainly means trips to the groomer, as well as daily brushing and frequent baths to keep that long beard and coat smelling good.
-They’re also one of the longest-living dog breeds with a life expectancy of up to 14 years.
+They’re also one of the longest-living dog breeds, with a life expectancy of up to 14 years.

 German wirehaired pointer

-Soft-coated Wheaten terrier
+Soft-coated wheaten terrier